Reintegration of returned migrant children and young people and their families in Albania

-Poverty, unemployment, social exclusion and lack of services in Albania and Kosovo have been identified as the main causes driving vulnerable people to emigrate.
+Poverty, unemployment, social exclusion and lack of services in Albania have been identified as the main causes driving vulnerable people to emigrate.
 Return migration has also intensified over the past years, as many do not meet the requirements for asylum in Europe.
 Very often, the experience of migration, especially if unprepared, is traumatising for children and keeps them out of school for longer periods of time.

 Improving children’s well-being